tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 1. Validates that both the staging copy and the work repository are clean unless you explicitly allow dirtiness.
-2. Pushes the staging HEAD to a temporary branch on the shared remote.
+2. Pushes the staging HEAD to a temporary branch on the shared remote (reusing the one created during `clone` unless you override it).
-3. Fast-forwards (or hard-resets with `--force`) the work repository's branch to match the staging changes.
+3. Fast-forwards (or hard-resets with `--force`) the original work branch that the staging copy was based on (or a branch you specify with `--branch`).
 4. Pushes the updated branch back to the remote and cleans up the temporary branch.